 Opened For Signature: 6 August 1985

 Number of Parties: 13

-Status: Entered into force 11 December 1986
+Entry into Force: 11 December 1986

 Verification: Yes

+Additional information: http://disarmament.un.org/treaties/t/rarotonga/text

 The South Pacific Nuclear-Free Zone (SPNFZ), also known as the Treaty of Rarotonga was adopted to enhance regional security by stemming nuclear arms competition throughout the South Pacific.
 SPNFZ was developed as a regional initiative to reinforce three other arms control treaties: the Seabed Treaty, which seeks to exclude the seabed from the arms race by preventing states from emplacing WMD or their launching devices on the seabed, the Limited Test Ban Treaty, which places limitations on the testing of nuclear weapons testing in the atmosphere, outer space, and under water, and the Treaty on the Nonproliferation of Nuclear Weapons (NPT), which recognizes the rights of states to conclude regional nuclear free zones (Article 7).